The firefighter everyone forgot about on 9/11

 Yet to this day, Roma is not counted among the 343 who died.

 To some, this is simply because he was not a member of the New York Fire Department, but to others the issue is not that clear cut.
 For instance, when his body was found, a code 4-5 “declaration of death” went out to the entire FDNY and Roma was given a full FDNY funeral mass.
-Yet the FDNY still refuses to count him among their number, despite promises to do so.
+Yet the FDNY still does not count him among their number.

 This has led to incidents such as what happened in a memorial stair climb set for later this year to honor all firefighters and police officers who died.
 The event organizers included just 343 firefighters.
 Only after haggling did they finally include a 344th spot for Roma.